Marigold

 Drawer

-Component for showing additional content alongside the main page..
+Component for showing additional content alongside the main page.

 Anatomy

-A <Drawer> consists of an optinal title, content, actions.
+A <Drawer> consists of an optional title, content, actions.
 The title provides context for the user, while the content holds the main message or interactive elements like forms.
 The actions section contains controls such as buttons for confirming or cancelling.

 Anatomy of a drawer